Elevation: 5,580 ft

 This peak is not in the book.
 Published April 2018.

 Peak 5580 is located on the northern flanks of the Silver City Range in the Owyhee Mountains.
 It is part of a large uplifted area north of the main crest and Sinker Creek.
-This section has several points which fall just below of 300 feet of prominence including Peak 5428.
-The open ridges are a great early season hiking destination.
+This section has several points which fall under 300 feet of prominence, including Peak 5428.
+The open ridges are a great early-season hiking destination.
 Great views of the Snake River Plain and the higher Owyhee Mountains are an additional lure for climbing this peak.
+USGS Silver City

 South Ridge, Class 2

 From the point where the Silver City Road crosses Sinker Creek, a steep 4WD track climbs due north toward the ridge that contains Peak 5428 and Peak 5580.
 This road is shown on the USGS Silver City Quad.
-It climbs steeply up the south ridge gaining nearly 800 feet.
-I recommend hiking this road and note there is no place to safety turn a vehicle around at its end.
+It climbs steeply up the South Ridge, gaining nearly 800 feet of elevation.
+I recommend hiking this road.
+There is no place to safely turn a vehicle around at its end.

-From, the end of the road, look for a game trail running due north toward the eastern slopes of Peak 5428.
-Follow this trail which will end once across a steep side hill.
+From the end of the road, look for a game trail running due north toward the eastern slopes of Peak 5428.
+Follow this trail which ends once across a steep side hill.
 From this point, you can either climb over Peak 5428 or by pass it along its eastern slopes.
-In either case work into the saddle between Peak 5428 and Peak 5580.
+In either case, work into the saddle between Peak 5428 and Peak 5580.
 From the saddle, climb to the base of the granite towers that compose the peak’s lower southern summit.
-You can easily bypass this rock on the east and then climb up to the true summit.
+You can easily bypass this rocky outcrop on the east side and then climb up to the true summit.

 My stats for a round trip including Peak 5428 were 5.1 miles with 2,183 feet of elevation gain.